reergymerej/whatsupdoc/README.md

     ./whatsupdoc .

-This will find documentation blocks in JavaScript files and add them to the end of README.md.
+This will find documentation blocks in JavaScript files in the current directory and add them to the end of README.md.

+<a name="tags"></a>
 **Step 3**

 Watch the adoption rate of your beautiful code skyrocket because you made it easy for people to use.

 ## Tags

+The supported tags are listed here for quick reference.
+If you'd prefer, you can skip to the [examples](#examples) and learn by trying.

 **[@class](#class)**
 **[@description](#description)**